Milestones & Legacy

 1979

-Exported papain, a plant enzyme derived from papaya, to U.S. and Europe, signalling the company’s ambition to produce high quality, world class products in India for global markets.
+Biocon exports papain, a plant enzyme derived from papaya, to U.S. and Europe, signalling the company’s ambition to produce high-quality, world class products in India for global markets.

 1978